PRX/audio_monster/README.md

 ## Dependencies

 The following binary tools are required.
-They are available from most OS package managers.
-E.e. for OS X use homebrew:
+They are available via most OS package managers.

+For OS X use homebrew:

 ```
 brew install lame